Yetenol/LaTeX.snippet/README.md

 [⌂](README.md) Home

-> Create text blocks or blocks of mathematical expressions, called snippets, to insert them later in different places.
+> Define phrases or expressions to insert them later in different places.
+This ensures that all appearances are identical.

 - **[User manual ›](manual.md)**
 - **[Code documentation ›](documentation.md)**